pirica/adult-pay-sites/README.md

 - This addons are unoficial.

 ## Content of repo:
-- Helixstudios addon: Full operative (you need a premium acount in Helixstudios.net)
+- Helixstudios addon: Full operative - You need  to use/buy a premium account in Helixstudios.net.
-- Filesmonster addon: Full operative except search (avaliable soon)
+- Filesmonster addon: Full operative except search (avaliable soon) - You need to use/buy premium account in Filesmonster.com.

 # How to install an Addon from this repo in Kodi: